multi-os-engine/multi-os-engine/moe/tools/moe.plugin.gradle/README.md

 - Values for `plat`: Iphoneos, Iphonesimulator

 This task is responsible for collecting all of the files which are needed by Xcode so it can compile the application package.
 This task depends on most of the tasks described above.
+Also, this task will throw an error if the Xcode project is not yet updated.

 ---